MeKyleH/brewing-app-logic/README.md

 ```

 #### Update User
 **Description:** Passes `userId` to `findUserById` which returns a user entity.
 Creates a copy of the entity with the `updatePropsObj` merged in.
-Passes the updated user entity to `saveUser` and then returns it.
+Checks that the updated user has unique userName and email with `isUserNameUnique` and `isEmailUnique`.
+Throws an error if either is false.
+If true, Passes the updated user entity to `saveUser` and then returns it.

 **Arguments:**
 - findUserById: Function
+- isUserNameUnique: Function
+- isEmailUnique: Function
 - saveUser: Function
 - id: String
 - updatePropsObj: Object